Misyuriy/ordp/README.md

     COCCO & C=O >>> COCCOCOCCOC

 ## Usage in code:
-Prediction of catalyst for steam methane reforming:
+Prediction of catalyst for formaldehyde reaction with 2-methoxyethanol:

     from ordp.predict import predict_catalyst
     from ordp.convert_reaction import convert_equation